Analytics built by: Location, Inc.

-With 102,347 people, 35,284 houses or apartments, and a median cost of homes of $320,344, real estate costs in Hillsboro are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Oregon communities.
+With a population of 106,633, 39,456 total housing units (homes and apartments), and a median house value of $492,980, real estate costs in Hillsboro are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Oregon communities.

-Relative to Oregon, our data show that Hillsboro's latest annual appreciation rate is higher than 70% of the other cities and towns in Oregon.
+Relative to Oregon, our data show that Hillsboro's latest annual appreciation rate is lower than 80% of the other cities and towns in Oregon.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Hillsboro differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Hillsboro - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Hillsboro real estate investment or home purchase decisions.

 $3,003 / per month